$\delta_{CP}$-free constraints on NSI parameters $\varepsilon_{e\mu}$ and $\varepsilon_{e\tau}$ using high-purity $\nu_\mu$ CC events at IceCube DeepCore: DATA-MC COMPARISON

 In this section, we compare the observed data in the 8-year golden event sample of IceCube DeepCore and the MC predictions using best-fit values considering the SI + NSI hypotheses in the fit.
 Figure~\ref{fig:data_mc_comparison} shows the 1D projections of the observed data and MC predictions with the best-fit values as functions of reconstructed energy (top panels) and cosine of zenith angle (bottom panels).
-The left and right panels show the events with mixed and track-like topologies, respectively.
+The left and right panels show the events with mixed and tracklike topologies, respectively.
 The black dots with error bars denote the observed data points.
-The solid-blue, dashed-orange, and dotted-red histograms show the MC predictions using the best-fit values corresponding to the SI + NSI hypothesis with $\varepsilon_{e\mu}$, $\varepsilon_{e\tau}$, and $\varepsilon_{ee}-\varepsilon_{\mu\mu}$, respectively, considering one NSI parameter at a time.
+The solid blue, dashed orange, and dotted red histograms show the MC predictions using the best-fit values corresponding to the SI + NSI hypothesis with $\varepsilon_{e\mu}$, $\varepsilon_{e\tau}$, and $\varepsilon_{ee}-\varepsilon_{\mu\mu}$, respectively, considering one NSI parameter at a time.
 The MC predictions with the best-fit values are in good agreement with the observed data across all bins.

 \onecolumngrid